cumbof/computational-graphics-project/README.md

-final-project
+Computational Graphics project
 =============

-Final Project for Computational Graphics course at http://fabio-cumbo.github.io/final-project/
+Final Project for Computational Graphics course about the generation of Sierpinski triangles and tetrahedra, and fractal boxes http://fabio-cumbo.github.io/final-project/